 For Kids Being Bullied

 Bullying is not okay and should not be tolerated by anyone.
-While you can ignore it for awhile, if the torture and torment continues it is not good for your mental health or spiritual health.
+While you can ignore it for a while, if the torture and torment continue, it is not good for your mental health or spiritual health.
 Don't let anyone push you around or tell you to stuff it down.
 Try the ignore method at first, as most kids will lay off if they don't feel like they're getting a response.
 But if the kid continues, go to the next step as mentioned above.

 Remember that violence is NOT THE KEY to beating the bullying trend.
 At the same time, do not allow someone to physically hurt or hold you down.
 Protect yourself, but without the use of weapons or deadly force.
 No one's stupidity is worth losing your opportunities or life over.